mit-crpg/OpenMOC/docs/source/usersguide/input.rst

     pin_univ.addCell(fuel)
     pin_univ.addCell(moderator)

-In addition to cells filled with materials, OpenMOC provides the ``CellFill`` class for cells which may be filled with universes.
+The OpenMOC ``Cell`` class may not only be filled with materials, but universes as well.
 As a result, a geometry may be constructed of a hierarchy of nested cells/universes.
 A hierarchichal geometry permits a simple treatment of repeating geometric structures on multiple length scales (e.g., rectangular arrays of fuel pins and fuel assemblies).

 OpenMOC does not place a limit on the hierarchical depth - or number of nested universe levels - that a user may define in constructing a geometry.
 The only limitation is that at the top of the hierarchy, a *root* cell must encapsulate the entire geometry in a *root* universe.
-The following code snippet illustrates the creation of a ``CellFill`` which is filled by a lattice constructed in the next section.
+The following code snippet illustrates the creation of a ``Cell`` which is filled by a lattice constructed in the next section.
 The appropriate halfspaces for the planes defined in the preceding section are added to the cell to enforce boundaries on the portion of the root universe relevant to the geometry.

 .. code-block:: python

     # Initialize a cell filled by a nested lattice with an optional
     # string name.
 This cell resides within the root universe.
-    root_cell = openmoc.CellFill(name='root cell')
+    root_cell = openmoc.Cell(name='root cell')
     root_cell.setFill(lattice)

     # Add the bounding planar surfaces to the root cell
-    root_cell.addSurface(halfspace=+1, left)
+    root_cell.addSurface(halfspace=+1, surface=left)
-    root_cell.addSurface(halfsapce=-1, right)
+    root_cell.addSurface(halfspace=-1, surface=right)
-    root_cell.addSurface(halfspace=+1, bottom)
+    root_cell.addSurface(halfspace=+1, surface=bottom)
-    root_cell.addSurface(halfspace=-1, top)
+    root_cell.addSurface(halfspace=-1, surface=top)

 Rings and Sectors